danvergara/dblab/README.md

 ## Help

 ```
-dblab is a terminal UI based interactive database client for Postgres, MySQL and SQLite.
+dblab is a terminal UI based interactive database client for Postgres, MySQL and SQLite3.

 Usage:
   dblab [flags]